 - Contact the Kenosha County Sheriff’s Department (yes, you can remain anonymous) at (262)605-5100.
 Provide the address where the animal is kept and a description of your concerns/condition of the animal.
 The Sheriff’s Department takes abuse/neglect calls seriously and will dispatch an officer to investigate.

-- Or, contact the Village/Town of Somers at 262-859-2822 and ask to speak to Bill Morris (Administrator) or Tim Kitzman (Clerk/Treasurer) to report your concerns.
+- Or, contact the Village/Town of Somers at 262-859-2822 and ask to speak to Jason Peters (Administrator) or Mary Ann Cole (Clerk/Treasurer) to report your concerns.
 Yes, you can remain anonymous.
 Action will be taken.